xxp1943/HanshowEpd/README.md

 # HanshowEpd
-Modify and program the Hanshow 2.13 inch price tag as a EPD clock.
+Modify and program the Hanshow 2.13 inch price tag as an EPD clock.

 ## Overview
 The Hanshow 2.13 inch price tag is very interesting device.
 It is a small MCU system with EPD to display the price.